refers to the softer, opaque oils that have lost their transparency after extraction.

-Runny oils with more moisture tend to form gooey waxes often called “budder,” while the harder ones are likely to take on a soft, brittle texture known as “crumble”; “honeycomb”; or “sugar”.
+Runny oils with more moisture tend to form gooey cannabis wax, often called “budder,”.
+The harder oils are likely to take on a soft, brittle texture known as “crumble”; “honeycomb”; or “sugar”.

 The term “wax” can be used to describe all of these softer, solid textures.